Gluten Exposure Recovery Kit

 What to put in your Gluten Exposure Recovery Kit

 A great way to start planning your gluten exposure recovery kit is by first listing the symptoms you struggle with when you’re glutened.
 Make note of the symptoms that are particularly tough for you to deal with and then brainstorm ways you can comfort yourself.
-I developed a printable worksheet for you to fill out to help you work through this process.
-To get it, just sign up for my email below and a welcome message with the link to download this worksheet will be sent to your inbox!

 Now that you’ve identified the symptoms you struggle with and how you might cope.
 Now it’s time to decide what to put in your Gluten Exposure Recovery Kit that supports your findings.